telerik/kendo-ui-core/docs/controls/hybrid/faq/faq-windows.md

 Local web fonts are not loaded in Windows Phone 8 (WP8) HTML5/PhoneGap apps or fonts loaded from local CSS.
 According to some sources, external CSS should load web fonts, but Kendo UI is not able to confirm this.
 As a workaround, use normal images for icons in WP8 HTML5/PhoneGap applications.

-### I get a gray background when I click on a link or label in Hybrid UI under WP8.
+### I get a grey background when I click on a link or label in Hybrid UI under WP8.
 Why?

 By default, WP8 highlights all links when they are active (hold down).
 Stopping this behavior requires manually adding a meta tag to your application/site&mdash;adding the tag through JavaScript is ignored.